 September 26, 2019 - Curevo, Inc. announced encouraging preliminary Phase I safety and tolerability results of their Shingles vaccine candidate, CRV-101.
 Interim trial results demonstrating the vaccine's promising safety and tolerability profile in 90 healthy adults ≥18 to <50 were presented in an oral presentation at the 44th annual International Herpesvirus Workshop in Knoxville, Tennessee.

 November 5, 2018 - Curevo announced that the U.S. FDA had advanced the company's Investigational New Drug application for CRV-101.

 CRV-101 Clinical Trial

 Clinical Trial NCT03820414: Safety, Tolerability, and Immunogenicity of CRV-101 in Healthy Adult Subjects.
-A Phase 1b clinical trial will be conducted at the Family Center for Research with Ubuntu, at Tygerberg Academic Hospital, a research center within Stellenbosch University in Cape Town, South Africa, Q4 2021.
-Phase 1b study objectives include evaluating the safety, tolerability, and immunogenicity of two intramuscular vaccinations approximately 2 months apart in HIV-infected children.
+A Phase 1b clinical trial will be conducted at the Family Center for Research with Ubuntu at Tygerberg Academic Hospital, a research center within Stellenbosch University in Cape Town, South Africa, in Q4 2021.
+Phase 1b study objectives include evaluating the safety, tolerability, and immunogenicity of two intramuscular vaccinations approximately two months apart in HIV-infected children.